arthexis/Tome/Mysteries/Principia/2 Copas: Mystery of Vessels.md

 ## Move: Sense the Vessel

 When you are about to __attempt an action that could hurt you or is bound to fail__, the MC tells you.
-You can then choose a different course of action, such as performing a rite.
+You can then choose a different course of action, such as performing a quick rite (using any Principia, not only Vessels).

+This Move also triggers when something external is going to hurt, change or bind the Initiate, so that they always have one chance to use a quick rite in response.

 ## Move: Fill the Vessel